axel-t81/nooblinkninjas-nft-based-ticketing-system-blockmagic/README.md

 ### Description
 NoobLink Ninjas was my hackathon team for the Chainlink BlockMagic hackathon in 2024.
+The hackathon submission was a NFT-based sports event ticketing system.

-These is the latest version of the submission when I finished the hackathon.
+* These is the latest version of the submission when I finished the hackathon.
-There is also a directory that acts as a sandbox to store and test code I was working on prior to bring it into the project.
+* There is also a directory that acts as a sandbox to store and test code I was working on prior to bring it into the project.

 ### Current Goals
 Test if the app is functional in current state, and assess from here.